Chemical Engineers and Biotechnologists are involved in the manufacture of valuable products using chemical or biological processes.

-In practice, almost all Chemical Engineering students stay on for the fourth year.
+While it is possible to graduate with a BA degree after three years, almost all Chemical Engineering and Biotechnology students stay on for the fourth year.
 This includes a research project, and a range of optional advanced topics and broadening material.
 Successful students then graduate with both the BA and MEng degrees.
 The full four-year course is accredited by the Institute of Chemical Engineers, which means that graduating students can apply for Chartered Engineering status after some years of relevant experience without taking further examinations.

 |Course outline:||Further details are available on the Department's website.|